kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow.md

   alt="APP ID Redirect Settings" class="mt-3 mb-3 border border-info rounded">

-8. Create the namespace `istio-system` if not exist:
+8. Create the namespace `istio-system` if it does not exist:
     ```
     kubectl create namespace istio-system
     ```
-9. Create a secret prior to kubeflow deployment by filling parameters from the step 2 accordingly:
+9. Create a secret prior to Kubeflow deployment by filling parameters from the step 2 accordingly:
     ```SHELL
     kubectl create secret generic appid-application-configuration -n istio-system \